circadianmentalhealth/circadian-data-standards/README-Templates/3- Studied Subject - Animal/1- General Template -Fly.md

 > Date must be expressed in ISO format: **YYYY-MM-DD** (e.g. 2023-03-25)

 ### Description
-> Briefly describe the dataset content
+> Briefly describe the dataset content, including studied organism and basic methods used.

 ### Format
 > Add data file formats and include instructions on how to open specific formats when applicable.